SEA-ME/Fellowship/README.md

 The SEA:ME is in collaboration with our partners from the Software-defined Vehicle (SDV) project at the Eclipse foundation.
 Through this partnership we will transpose cutting edge open source projects from SDV into open peer-training materials.

+## What does it mean concretely to become a Fellow?
+What will I do?
+Your expertise and support will impact aspiring coders to thrive in their careers.
+We are building a network of professionals to guide and mentor our students.
+Whether you are an expert software engineer providing technical guidance, a manager or a recruiting pro offering career support and advice, your contribution will be valuable.
+Fellows can engage in the following activities:
+* **Mentoring.** Our Mentorship Program provides inspiration, career advice, and motivation to aspiring coders on a 1:1 basis to help them achieve their career goals.
+In the mentorship kick-off you will find a match based on what you can offer and the respective students' needs.
+In addition, we offer career support sessions to help students to find suitable job opportunities and prepare for coding interviews.
+You can join our regular Fellowship events and participate in a vibrant community of like-minded professionals.
+* **Internships.** Our Internship Program offers 4-6-month coding internships with the majority receiving job offers - even before graduation based on high recommendation rates from their mentors.
+* **Learning and Development.** Our Learning and Development Program involves collaboration on Communities of Practice, Open Educational Resources, Micro-Trainings and Innovation Projects to foster lifelong learning and development.

 Next to pioneering the SEA:ME learning projects, Fellows are invited to:

-* Mentor students and win them for internships and jobs in their organisation
-* Engage in fun projects like developing a self-driving Käfer or an indoor-drone navigation system for an artistic drone-dance project
+Engage in fun projects like developing a self-driving Käfer or an indoor-drone navigation system for an artistic drone-dance project
-* Use our lab/space as a platform for open knowledge sharing and expert exchange via our SEA:ME symposia, Fellow Gatherings, workshops and hackathons.
+Use 42 as a platform for open knowledge sharing and expert exchange via our SEA:ME symposia, Fellow Gatherings, workshops and hackathons.

+At a minimum, we would like to see 2 hrs per month (to mentor one student) to 8 hrs per week (if your company allows you to engage with us as a 20% project)

 For more information about SEA:ME: [https://seame.space](https://seame.space)